fidelity/kraan/README.md

-# kraan - The Kubernetes Addon Manager CLI
+# kraan - The Kubernetes Addon Manager

 ## What is kraan?